Cell Phone Directory: An Introduction

 A CNAM dip refers to the action taken to look up the name from the Caller ID of the received phone call.
 The carrier of the call recipient will perform the database search to access CNAM information.

 CID combined with CNAM will contain the originator's phone number and name.
-This information allows customers to avert unwanted calls from solicitors, while ensuring that an important call is never missed.
-Having the information is also useful when blocking non-essential phone calls.
+This information allows customers to avert unwanted calls from telemarketers and solicitors, while ensuring important calls get through.
+Having the contact information is also useful when blocking non-essential phone calls.

 It is important to note that while landlines contain CNAM information, cellphones do not.
 CallerSmart solves this problem by allowing our users to access CNAM information on their iPhone.

-Cell phone directories that are paid provide more results than free cell phone directories.
+Paid cell phone directories provide more results than free cell phone directories.
 The results found in paid databases are often more reliable too.
-This is why at CallerSmart we offer both options.
+CallerSmart offers both options.

 Cell phone directories face one big issue: number churn.
 Around 37 million phone numbers are recycled each year.
 These recycled numbers are given out as cell numbers to new owners, and the person receiving it has no idea who the previous owner was.
 Perhaps you've received collection calls looking for a person that is not you.
 This is probably because the person who had your phone number previously had some leftover debt.